NON-STATE ACTORS IN EDUCATION

 Homeschooling

-No information specific to homeschool was found in the regulations in Kiribati.
-However, according to the 2013 Education Act, parents or legal representatives can request a certificate of exemption for a child not to attend institutionalized compulsory education.
+No information on homeschooling was found in the law.
+However, according to the 2013 Education Act, parents or legal representatives can request a certificate of exemption for their child to not attend institutionalised compulsory education.

 Market contracted (Voucher schools)